-A Vermont Law School faculty member for twenty-one years, Professor Tracy Bach teaches and publishes on climate change, international environmental law and human rights, health care and environmental health law, torts, and legal method.
+A Vermont Law School faculty member since 1996, Professor Tracy Bach teaches and publishes on climate change, international environmental law and human rights, health care and environmental health law, torts, and legal method.
 She received her BA from Yale University and her JD and MA in public affairs from the University of Minnesota.
 Professor Bach has taught in China, France, Qatar, Russia, Rwanda, and Senegal.
 A 2009-10 Fulbright Scholar in Dakar, Senegal, her most recent work focuses on climate change, environmental health, and the implications of both for the developing world.
-Professor Bach has participated in the international climate change negotiations with the VLS Observer Delegation since COP15 in 2009, and has led the observer delegation to COP19 in Warsaw in 2013, COP20 in Lima in 2014, and COP21 in Paris last year.
+Professor Bach has participated in the international climate change negotiations with the VLS Observer Delegation since COP15 in 2009, and has led the observer delegation to COP19 in Warsaw in 2013, COP20 in Lima in 2014, COP21 in Paris in 2015, COP22 in Marrakesh in 2016, and COP23 in Bonn in 2017.
+She serves as a Focal Point for the Research and Independent NGOs (RINGOs) at the UNFCCC and a RINGO Steering Committee member.
 You may find her full bio here, contact her at firstname.lastname@example.org, and follow her at @ProfTBach.